• Menu

 • The blades are sold together with a bar of Flexcut Gold Polishing Compound to help keep your blades carving like new

-• The blades come sharpened and ready to use
+• The edges come sharpened and ready to use

 Negative feature

-• Despite the pre-sharpening of the blades, its initial sharpness is not particularly impressive, and some customers complained that the blades were dull.
+• Despite the pre-sharpening of the blades, their initial sharpness could be more impressive, and some customers complained that the edges were dull.

 • Carbon steel holds an edge better but rusts easily.

-However, If you’re looking for an affordable yet well-made product to get started on your first project or if you already carve professionally, you won’t regret picking up a set of Flexcut chips carving knives.
+However, if you’re looking for an affordable yet well-made product to start your first project or if you already carve professionally, a set of Flexcut chip carving knives will suffice.

-5 Wood Carving Tools Kit (5 in-1 wood carving knife kit )
+Wood Carving Tools Kit (5-in-1 wood carving knife kit )

-These are some of the most popular and well-liked carving knives available today.
-They’re great for people just starting with carving as they’re easy to use and hold.
+These are some of the most popular and well-known carving knives available today.
+They’re great for people just starting with carving, as they’re easy to use and hold.
 This wood carving tool kit comes with five knives.
 The wood carving tool set includes:

 • A curved hook knife.